IvanLeffalle/IvanLeffalle/README.md

 🤔 I’m transitioning from dentistry to tech, combining my analytical background with a drive to innovate in the tech world.
 🙌 Open to internships or junior developer opportunities! this is <a href="#" target="_blank">MY RESUME.</a>

-💻
-📚
-📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="#" target="_blank">MY RESUME.</a>
 </pre>
 <hr>